TypeSwift/TypeSwift/README.md

 An optional custom WebKit object that will allow you to interface with your Node project directly.
 No setup required.
 Just plugin and play!

+Currently in development.
+See [ObservableWebView](https://github.com/buzsh/ObservableWebView) for more details on the base.

 ## Getting Started

-*Note: I'm very new to NPM!
+*Note: I'm very new to publishing with NPM!
 If you have any suggestions for how to improve this flow, please open an issue.*

 1. Drag the `TypeSwift/` folder into your Xcode project: